-PRZs will be important in identifying natural variations in environmental conditions against which impacts shall be assessed and must be comparable to that of the impacted areas, in accordance with the relevant Standards , taking into account the relevant Guidelines.
+PRZs will be important in identifying natural variations in environmental conditions against which impacts shall be assessed and must be comparable to that of the impacted areas, in accordance with the relevant Standards [and], taking into account the relevant Guidelines.
 The abiotic and biotic baseline data include but are not limited to the quantity and quality of mineral resources, species composition and habitat types.

 PRZs must be areas that will not be impacted by mining activities from any contractor, including impacts from operational and discharge plumes and including during the post-closure period.
-PRZs must also be free from impacts of other industrial activities
+PRZs must also be free [] from impacts of other industrial activities[.
+PRZs must have to remain unimpacted throughout the post-mining monitoring period.]

 Where a Contract Area consists of several disjunct sub-areas that are isolated from each other, then each of those areas would require a corresponding PRZ and IRZ.